We believe that:

 When times are stable, aligning the organisation around the vision of a single person or leadership team provides focus and momentum.
 One person can do the thinking and the rest can simply follow.
-Like a supertanker, it enables all the resources to head in the same direction, at the same speed, at the same time, and all can be controlled by a single hand on the wheel.
+Like a supertanker, this enables all the resources to head in the same direction, at the same speed, at the same time.
+And all can be controlled by a single hand on the wheel.

 But when times are churning, the ability to adapt becomes paramount.

-To survive in a time of change, the organisation’s ability to change must be greater than the rate of change in the marketplace.
+To survive in a time of change, the organisation’s ability to adapt has to be greater than the rate of change in the marketplace.

-If not, an organisation whose ability to change is less than the rate of change in the marketplace will inevitably get left behind.
+And an organisation whose ability to adapt is less than the rate of change in the marketplace will inevitably get left behind.

-For an organisation of followers, the ability to change is limited to the capacity of a single person or leadership team.
-When change is slow this does not matter.
-But when technologies, customer needs, suppliers, competitors, legislation, the economic environment, and climate are all changing at once a single team or leader cannot know all the details — and can easily become overwhelmed by what they do know.
+For an organisation of followers, the ability to adapt is limited to the capacity of a single individual or leadership team.
+When the rate of change is slow this enough.
+But when the changes include technology, customer needs, suppliers, competitors, legislation, the economic environment, and climate all at once then a single team or leader cannot know all the details and can easily become overwhelmed by what they do know.

-Worse than this, followers are dependent — they need to be told what to do.
+On top of this, followers need to be told what to do.
 So an organisation of followers creates extra workload on the already-stretched leader, reducing their capacity to handle change.